 You will be very emotional after giving birth because your body has just gone through something quite incredible.

 As amazing as the human body is, you will need to allow your body space and time to recover from child birth.

-If you start to find yourself feeling a little low or if your milk hasn’t arrived yet remember it can take up to six days to start producing so keep your spirits up.
-You need to be aware of the impact that being sleep-deprived will have on your wellbeing.
+If you start to find yourself feeling a little low, or if your milk hasn’t arrived yet, remember it can take up to six days to start producing so keep your spirits up.

-In the first few days after giving birth, you might find yourself in a muddle.
+In your first day as a new mum, you might find yourself in a bit of a muddle.
 It can feel overwhelming but remember…. you are a new Mum and there is no special handbook for this.

 Your instincts will see you make the right decisions so stay strong, ask for support if you need it and above all – just be Mum.

 You’ll be wonderful, Mum.